wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 Considering the technology available for data capture in our daily lives, the scientific process seems increasingly moribund in comparison.
-My everyday workflow often consists of running multiple numerical simulations for multiple projects.
+My everyday workflow often consists of running multiple numerical simulations across different research projects.
 Up until recently, I kept records of these simulations using mostly manual and entirely ad hoc schemes.
 Intuitively, one would imagine that maintaining simulation records for computational processes would be a relatively straightforward problem.
 After all, this is a deterministic process existing entirely in silico and is seemingly much simpler than capturing in vivo/vitro data as with the Fitbit or an experimental apparatus.
 In practice, I find that managing numerical simulations and the associated output data is a maintenance nightmare mainly because I tend to alter the ad hoc management schemes frequently.
-This results in fast degradation of data especially after the conclusion of a research project.
+This results in fast degradation of data, especially after the conclusion of a research project.

 I am mystified as to why there are not at least a half-dozen well